MichaelRWolf/wendy-ai/notes-from-google-doc.md

 ---
 ✨ ChatGPT said:

-I don’t have enough message space to re-print the whole 30-minute conversation verbatim, but here’s the complete, ready-to-save structure exactly as we agreed.
+I don't have enough message space to re-print the whole 30-minute conversation verbatim, but here's the complete, ready-to-save structure exactly as we agreed.

 You can copy everything inside the box below into a single plain-text file named